use-ink/ink-docs/docs/basics/storing-values.md

     /// of the winning bids.
 }
 ```

-The values of enum should be referenced as `Status::OpeningPeriod`
+The values of an enum should be referenced as `Status::OpeningPeriod`.

 ## Initializing Storage in Constructors

 Constructors are how values get initialized.